-The eIDAS Qualified Timestamping Service terms and conditions are determined by the overall Entrust Certification Practice Statement (CPS) for Qualified Certificates.
+The Time-stamping Service terms and conditions are determined by the Certification Practice Statement (CPS).

-This document states only additional Time-stamping specific practices; in particular, the facility, management and operational controls, security measures, processes and procedures which have been implemented to satisfy the requirements of eIDAS and other relevant international standards for Time-stamping Authorities.
+The TPS states only additional Time-stamping specific practices; in particular, the facility, management and operational controls, security measures, processes and procedures which have been implemented to satisfy the requirements of the CSBRs and other relevant international standards for Time-stamping Authorities.
 An independent conformity assessment body verifies the efficiency of these procedures on a regular basis.